sqorn/sqorn/docs/docs/operations.md

 e(true) // BooleanExpression
 ```

-Like other operations `.arg` takes the expression it is called on as its first argument.
+Like other operations `.arg` takes the expression it is called on its first argument.

 ```js
 e(12).arg(23).arg(45)        // equivalent to below